On-line Te Reo Māori Dictionary

 Given to us by the gods.

-Ka tino pōuri te wahine i a Aroha.
+Ka tino pōuri te wahine i a Aria.

-The woman is very sad because of Aroha.
+The woman is very sad because of Aria.

 Rongomātāne.